VishwajeetSingh-Tech/VishwajeetSingh-Tech/README.md

 ---

 ## 🚀 About Me
-🔭 I’m currently working on improving my skills in IT support, system troubleshooting, and client-server applications
+🔭 I’m focused on building skills in IT support, troubleshooting, and application support

-🌱 I’m currently learning Networking, SQL, and practical IT support tools
+🌱 Currently learning: Networking, SQL, and system administration basics

-🎯 Career Goal
+🎯 Goal:
-To build a strong career in Healthcare IT by gaining hands-on experience in system support, troubleshooting, and IT infrastructure.
+To build a career in Healthcare IT as an IT Support / Application Support Analyst

 ---

-## 🌱 What I'm Learning
-- Networking fundamentals
-- SQL & database management
-- IT troubleshooting & support
-- Healthcare IT systems

----

 ## 💻 Skills
 - IT Support & Troubleshooting
 - Networking Basics
-- SQL (Databases)
+- SQL & Databases
-- Basic Programming (Java, JavaScript)
+- Java (OOP) & JavaScript
+- Client-Server Applications

 ---